Sophia Agranovich

-Sophia Agranovich (Russian: София Агранович; Ukrainian: Софія Агранович) is a Soviet-born American classical concert pianist, Centaur Records recording artist, music educator and artistic director.
+Sophia Agranovich is a Ukrainian-born American classical concert pianist, recording artist, music educator and artistic director.
 She holds Bachelor and Master degrees from the Juilliard School, where she taught piano as a teaching fellow.
 She continued her doctoral studies at Teachers College, Columbia University.
 Her live performances and discography have won top international awards and critical acclaim.
 Her albums are charting in top 10 across all musical genres on One World Music Radio and on World Top Radio Airplay Charts.
 A Steinway Artist, she is concertizing at major venues worldwide, and has been described by Fanfare Magazine as "a bold, daring pianist in the tradition of the Golden Age Romantics" and praised by the American Record Guide for her "magnificent shading and superior musicianship."

 Biography

 Early life and music education

 Sophia Agranovich was born in Chernivtsi, Ukrainian SSR, Soviet Union (modern-day Ukraine).
 Her father was a dentist and her mother was an instructor of the English language and her first piano teacher.
 Agranovich began formal piano lessons at age five.
 At six she was accepted to Chernivtsi School of Music and gave her first public concert.
 Her teachers were Anna Stolyarevich and Alexander Edelmann (both peers of Vladimir Horowitz and disciples of Felix Blumenfeld and Heinrich Neuhaus).
 At age 10 Agranovich won the Ukrainian Young Artists Competition (now known as the Mykola Lysenko International Music Competition), as that year's youngest participant.
 Her concerts were broadcast on national TV and radio stations.

 Agranovich graduated from Chernivtsi School of Music in 1971.
 After immigrating with her family to the United States at age 15, Agranovich entered The Juilliard School Pre-College in New York City on a full scholarship in the class of Professor Sascha Gorodnitzki.
 Agranovich also studied with Nadia Reisenberg.
 She graduated from Juilliard with a Bachelor of Music degree in 1977 and a Master of Music degree in 1978.
 Agranovich won the Bergen Philharmonic Competition in 1979.
 She was awarded a fellowship and taught piano minor at Juilliard.
 Agranovich continued her academic pursuits at Teachers College, Columbia University, taking Doctor of Philosophy coursework in Music Education, Music Theory and Music History from 1980 to 1981.